 The actuarial methods and assumptions have been selected by the Board of Trustees of the Teacher Retirement System of Texas based upon our analysis and recommendations.
-These assumptions and methods are detailed in Appendix 2 of the valuation report.
+These assumptions and methods are the same as used in the prior valuation and are detailed in Appendix 2 of the valuation report.
 The Board of Trustees has sole authority to determine the actuarial assumptions used for the plan.
-Except for the assumption about potential impact from the salary increases provided by 2019 Legislature to be effective September 1, 2019, the actuarial methods and assumptions are primarily based on a study of actual experience for the period ending August 31, 2017 and adopted on July 27, 2018.
+The actuarial methods and assumptions are primarily based on a study of actual experience for the period ending August 31, 2017 and adopted on July 27, 2018.
 Please see our experience study report dated July 27, 2018 for more information on the rationale for the current assumptions.
 In our opinion, the actuarial assumptions and methods used in this funding valuation meet the parameters set by the Actuarial Standards of Practice issued by the Actuarial Standards Board for such purposes.